For details of local chocolate makers, see the relevant part of the Local Food Directory.

 Other local makers of handmade chocolate include:

-Here are three other, interesting Australian chocolate makers:
+Here are four other, interesting Australian chocolate makers:

 1 cup carob powder